 Scott Joplin

 Joplin's music was rediscovered and returned to popularity in the early 1970s with the release of a million-selling album recorded by Joshua Rifkin.
-This was followed by the Academy Award–winning 1973 film ''The Sting'', which featured several of Joplin's compositions, most notably "The Entertainer", a piece performed by pianist Marvin Hamlisch that received wide airplay. ''Treemonisha'' was finally produced in full, to wide acclaim, in 1972.
-In 1976, Joplin was posthumously awarded a Pulitzer Prize.
+This was followed by the Academy Award–winning 1973 film ''The Sting'', which featured several of Joplin's compositions. ''Treemonisha'', his second opera, was produced in 1972 and in 1976 Joplin was awarded a Pulitzer Prize.
 Provided by Wikipedia

 Showing 1 - 3 results of 3 for search 'Scott Joplin, 1868-1917'